OpenIPC/msposd/README.md

 ### To install:
 Copy msposd for the architecture you need on the cam.
-Prebuild binaries for x86 and SigmaStar are at release/ folder.
+Prebuild binaries for x86, SigmaStar, Goke and Hisilicon are at release/ folder.
 ```
 curl -L -o msposd https://raw.githubusercontent.com/openipc/msposd/main/release/star6e/msposd
 chmod 755 /usr/bin/msposd